-The default file manager in ubuntu is Nautilus which is annoying.
+The default file manager in ubuntu is the horrible Nautilus which is annoying.
 Because I have files, and I would like the experience of storing data in files to be not annoying, I try to supplement Nautilus with a less annoying alternative.

 There are many options here.
 But I recommend …